See and Do in Chicago

 - Purchase the complete Expat Arrivals Chicago Guide (PDF)

-Expats who relocate to Chicago will love the city’s high energy, attractions and activities – there is so much to keep any new resident busy while they explore their new home and familiarise themselves with the ins and outs of the city.
-Here are some of the best things to see and do in Chicago.
+Expats who relocate to Chicago will love the city’s high energy, attractions and activities.
+There's plenty to keep any new resident busy while they explore their new home and familiarise themselves with the ins and outs of the city.
+Here are a few of the best things to see and do in Chicago.

 Attractions in Chicago

 One of the largest natural history museums in the world, the Field Museum offers a wide range of exhibits to explore, from Ancient Egypt to working DNA laboratories and more.
 Don't forget to pay Sue a visit – the largest and most complete Tyrannosaurus Rex skeleton ever found.